An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Candidate Biomarker Prioritization Tasks

 \paragraph{Comparison with existing AI discovery systems.} Table~\ref{tab:ai_systems_comparison} positions CoDaS relative to four contemporary AI-assisted discovery systems.
 Google's \textbf{AI co-scientist}~\citep{aicoscientist2024} is a general-purpose scientific reasoning system that excels at hypothesis generation, literature synthesis, and multi-agent debate (tournament-based idea refinement).
 Its data science research module can execute code in a sandboxed environment (data loading, aggregation, statistical analysis, and ML modeling) to support hypothesis evaluation; however, code execution is orchestrated by the platform as a knowledge-building step rather than integrated into the iterative hypothesis generation loop.
 Google DeepMind's \textbf{AlphaEvolve}~\citep{ding2024alphaevolve} targets algorithmic and mathematical discovery through evolutionary search with iterative refinement, operating in a fundamentally different domain from clinical biomarker identification; it does not perform literature search, hypothesis generation, or statistical validation in the biomedical sense. \textbf{Biomni}~\citep{biomni2024} is a general-purpose biomedical AI agent that executes LLM-generated Python code within a ReAct loop, performs PubMed literature search, and can reason about experimental design; however, it does not implement structured statistical validation pipelines, cross-validated ML with FDR correction, or population-level calibration against clinical endpoints.
 Google ADK's \textbf{Data Science (DS) Agent} executes a deterministic Python pipeline that can load data, compute correlations, and train ML models, but operates without literature grounding, hypothesis generation, adversarial validation, or iterative refinement; it runs a fixed linear sequence (load $\rightarrow$ clean $\rightarrow$ EDA $\rightarrow$ ML) without LLM-guided analytical decision-making.
-Within the scope of the capabilities evaluated in this study and based on public system descriptions, CoDaS is the only system that integrates these four capability dimensions within a single end-to-end wearable biomarker discovery pipeline.
+Among the evaluated configurations and based on public system descriptions, CoDaS is the only system in this comparison that integrates these four capability dimensions within a wearable biomarker discovery workflow.